Jakarta at a Glance

 Although Indonesia is perhaps not the highest ranking among expat destinations, life in Jakarta can be thrilling.
 Due to Indonesia’s long and turbulent colonial history, the influence of the Dutch and Portuguese are still prevalent.
-There are many traces from colonial times in Jakarta, from the buildings to the way the city itself is structured.
+There are many traces from colonial times here, from the buildings to the way the city itself is structured.

-As the metropolis of Indonesia, Jakarta attracts many new residents from other parts of Indonesia.
+What is more, as the metropolis of Indonesia, Jakarta attracts many new residents from other parts of Indonesia.
 Not only are the residents of Jakarta relatively open-minded in respect to foreigners, but the mix of nationalities brings a unique flair to the city.

 With quite a few cultural offerings to attract tourists, Jakarta successfully lures expats to its city center.
 The restoration of the Jakarta Arts Center, for example, along with a number of other buildings, means that the city can now boast some of the country’s best concerts and exhibitions.